MacHu-GWU/zelfred-project/docs/source/02-App-Gallery/index.rst

 Google Search with Suggestion
 ------------------------------------------------------------------------------
-:bdg-success:`Difficulty: Easy`
+:bdg-warning:`Difficulty: Medium`

 User type query and return a dropdown list of suggestions.
 User can tab "Enter" to Google search in web browser.

 **Demo**